steemit/condenser/src/app/help/en/faq.md

 Steem is the name of the blockchain that stores all of the data and transactions, and processes all of the events that take place.
 STEEM is also a name for the system’s value token (currency).

 Steemit is a front end web interface to interact with the blockchain, and view the blockchain data.
+Steemit, Inc. is also the name of the company that owns and operates the website steemit.com.

 <a href="#Table_of_Contents_Blockchain">^</a>
 ## <span id="How_is_Steem_different_from_Bitcoin">How is Steem different from Bitcoin?</span>